vladimir-g/python-tkvdb/README.md

 - `tkvdb.cursor` -- transaction cursors for iteration.
 Wrapper around `tkvdb_cursor`.
 - `tkvdb.iterators` -- pythonic iterators for `tkvdb.cursor`.
 - `tkvdb.errors` -- all db-related exceptions that code may throw.
+- `tkvdb.params` -- database and transaction params.
+Wrapper around `tkvdb_params`.

 ### Database initialization

 Database is wrapped into the `Tkvdb` object from `tkvdb` or `tkvdb.db` modules.
 At this time only path to database file is supported.
+Parameters (`tkvdb.params.Params`) optionally may be passed to constructor.

 ```python
 from tkvdb import Tkvdb